H.R. 4624: Muhammad Ali American Boxing Revival Act of 2026

 MedlinePlus — Sports Physical

-This NIH/NLM health resource is relevant to the bill's annual supplemental physical exam requirements for older boxers.
+This NIH/NLM health resource is relevant to the bill's annual supplemental physical exam requirements for boxers age 40 and older.

 H.R.
 4624 Common Questions